-- How do we integrate third party systems with other GRC systems?
+- How do we integrate third-party systems with other GRC systems?

-- How do we understand our third party risks in the context of enterprise and operational risks?
+- How do we understand our third-party risks in the context of enterprise and operational risks?

 Content and Intelligence

-- Who owns this relationships?
+- Who owns this third-party relationship?

 - What policies govern this relationship?